Economics (ECON) Courses

 ECON 130 Intro To Microeconomics (3) (Formerly 201) How individual prices are determined.
 Efficient consumer-producer decision making.
-Pre: MATH 104F or MATH 115, MATH 205 or higher; or instructor's consent.
+Pre: MATH 135 or MATH 125 or MATH 205 or higher (any one of which can be taken concurrently); or instructor's consent.

 ECON 300 Inter Macroecon Theory (3) Determination of income, employment, price levels; fiscal and monetary policies.
 Pre: ECON 131.